Garlic Roasted Potatoes

 • You can also use Yukon gold or red potatoes.
 You will need about 6 medium potatoes to make 1 1/2 pounds.
 Cut the potatoes into 3/4-inch pieces.
 Toss them halfway through the baking time to help them cook evenly.

-• Nutrition information is an estimate and does not include salt, which will be added to taste.
+• Nutrition information is an estimate and does not include salt, which is added to taste.

 Calories: 183kcal, Carbohydrates: 31g, Protein: 4g, Fat: 5g, Saturated Fat: 1g, Sodium: 11mg, Potassium: 732mg, Fiber: 4g, Sugar: 1g, Vitamin A: 5IU, Vitamin C: 35mg, Calcium: 27mg, Iron: 1mg